li4nee/Anonygle/readme.md

 3. Run the app and start chatting anonymously!

 ## Features to Add
-- Reporting system for admins
+- Interest-based matchups
 - Peer-to-peer screen sharing
-- Interest-based matchups
+- Automatic bans for inappropriate behavior